 Deputy Team Leader

 Daniel Suryadarma is the Deputy Team Leader for the Indonesia CRT and is based at SMERU.
 He conducts applied economics research in the areas of education, poverty and social policy.
 His work has appeared in peer-reviewed journals, including American Economic Journal: Applied Economics and Journal of Development Economics.
 His research has informed policy discussions at the Indonesian Vice President’s Office, Indonesian Ministry of Education and Culture, Australian Aid Program, and the World Bank.
 He is also an honorary lecturer at the Australian National University, a member of the expert roster at the International Initiative for Impact Evaluation (3ie), and an assessor for the Australian Research Council.
 Previously, he has held positions at the Palladium Group, Center for International Forestry Research, and the Australian National University.

 Amanda Beatty is a senior researcher at Mathematica Policy Research and has been conducting education research in developing countries for the last fifteen years, and in Indonesia for the last nine.
-Before joining Mathematica in 2012, Amanda was an education economist with the World Bank in Indonesia, where she led randomised evaluations of nationwide government programs, including a nationwide initiative to upgrade teacher qualifications at the primary and secondary levels; early childhood service expansion to poor communities; and efforts to enhance the effectiveness of school committees and school management through community engagement.
-From 2014-15, Amanda spent a year working with the Center for Global Development, where she was part of the RISE startup team and helped set the vision and direction for the programme.
+Before joining Mathematica in 2012, she was an education economist with the World Bank in Indonesia, where she led randomized evaluations of nationwide government programs, including a nationwide initiative to upgrade teacher qualifications at the primary and secondary levels; early childhood service expansion to poor communities; and efforts to enhance the effectiveness of school committees and school management through community engagement.
+From 2014-15, she spent a year working with the Center for Global Development, where she was part of the RISE startup team and helped set the vision and direction for the programme.